kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0420 License to operate a launch site.md

 \(1\) To define a flight corridor, an applicant shall:

-\(i\) Select a guided suborbital or orbital launch vehicle, and, for an orbital launch vehicle, select from table 1 of §420.19 a launch vehicle weight class that best represents the launch vehicle the applicant plans to support at its launch point;
+\(i\) Select a guided suborbital or orbital launch vehicle, and, for an orbital launch vehicle, select from table 1 of [[Volume 4/C Licensing/0420 License to operate a launch site.md#§420.19   Launch site location review—general.|§420.19]] a launch vehicle weight class that best represents the launch vehicle the applicant plans to support at its launch point;

 \(ii\) Select a debris dispersion radius (Dmax) from table A-1 corresponding to the guided suborbital launch vehicle or orbital launch vehicle class selected in paragraph (c)(1)(i);